What are CFDs?

 - Other markets such as bonds, interest rates and options

 CFD trading is ideal for investors who want the opportunity to try and make a better return for their money.

-However, it contains significant risks to your money and is not suitable for everyone.
-We strongly suggest trading on a demo account before you try it with your own money.
+However, it contains significant risks and is not suitable for everyone.
+We strongly suggest trying out a demo account before you get started with your own capital.